 Meeting of the Parish Council

-Next Parish Council meeting: Monday 30th September, 2024 at 7:30 pm at Heathlands Community Centre.
-Agenda
+Next Parish Council meeting: Monday 27th January, 2025 at 7:30 pm at Heathlands Community Centre: Agenda.

-Draft minutes of the meeting in July 2024
+Draft minutes of the last meeting and papers for consideration.

 Annual Governance and Accountability Return – Certificate of Exemption 2023/24